 Two weeks later a transvestite trapeze bar called GG Barnums opened in Times Square.
 Dove's lover was part-owner and she invited me for a drink at the bar.

 "I heard about you're saving that gay boy at Danceteria."
 She signaled the bartender for drinks.
 "You're my hero."

 She was smoking a Virginia Slim.

 “Heroes don’t get the snort beaten out of them.”
-My facial bones slowly reproved back to their original shape.
+My facial bones were moving back to their original positions.

 “Well, you’re a hero to me and I’d love to show you how much.”
 The black Chanel dress revealed the best features of her Mia Farrow figure.

 “Thanks, but I’m not really in a romantic mood.”